Concrete Ready-Mix Near Me: 3-Supplier Quote Script

 How do I get a ready-mix concrete quote near me?

-Call local ready-mix suppliers with your address, project type, measured cubic yards, planned pour date, and access notes.
-Ask for the delivered total, minimum-load rule, mix design, included unload time, wait-time rate, and cancellation policy in writing.
+Call three local ready-mix suppliers with your address, project type, measured cubic yards, planned pour date, and access notes.
+Ask each one for the same delivered total, minimum-load rule, mix design, included unload time, wait-time rate, and cancellation policy in writing.

 Is price per cubic yard enough to compare suppliers?